Thomas Dawes

-This elevation of the Old State House was drawn by Thomas Dawes when he was 20 years old, and engraved by Nathaniel Hurd.
+This elevation of Boston's Old State House was drawn by Thomas Dawes when he was 20 years old, and engraved by Nathaniel Hurd.
 This view shows the building's appearance after having been rebuilt after a fire gutted it in 1747.

 He was the master builder for Hollis Hall at Harvard College and probably also designed the building.
 Only 11 days after the construction of Hollis Hall, a fire destroyed Old Harvard Hall, and in 1766, Thomas Dawes was again chosen as master builder, to replace this building.
 Three decades later Harvard again called upon him, this time to build Stoughton Hall.
 He helped build the Shirley-Eustis House for Governor William Shirley.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1784.
 He attended Old South Church from 1786 until his death in 1809, and was a good friend of John Hancock.

 Dawes, a member of the prominent Dawes family of Massachusetts Bay, was a cousin of the April 1775 Whig patriot William Dawes.
 He married Hannah Blake on July 1, 1752.
 Their son Thomas Dawes (July 8, 1757 – July 21, 1825) was a jurist and an alumnus of Harvard University, graduating in 1777, served in the Massachusetts ratifying convention for the United States Constitution in 1787-1788, and served in the Massachusetts Supreme Judicial Court from 1792 to 1802; he married Margaret Greenleaf.
 Through his son Thomas, Thomas Dawes was the 3rd great grandfather of the poet T.S.
 Eliot.